 That’s why it’s important to work with the Playdough mass.
-In the preschool period, because it is a good introduction to writing, as well as tying shoelaces, learning to button buttons, or close the zipline.
+In the preschool period, it is a good introduction to writing, as well as tying shoelaces, learning to button buttons, or closing the zipline.

 Playdough mass plays a major role in recovery from injuries to fingers, hands, or joints.
 This type of mass is soft and easy to use and does not leave stains due to “greasy” parts in its composition.